Milnor fibre boundary of a non-isolated surface singularity: of type

 The difference is that in the case $h=xy$, $\bar{\Phi}$ restricted on $\partial F$ is a trivial fibration above any small neighbourhood of any point of $\Delta$.
 In the new situation of $h=x^ay^b$, above a small neighbourhood of a point $P$ of $\Delta$, $\bar{\Phi}|_{\partial F}$ is {\it not} a fibration; in fact, in $\partial F$ two special $S^1$--fibers appear above $P$.
 One of them has the same local neighbourhood (Seifert structure) as $\{x=0\}$ in $S^3=\{|x|^2+|y|^2=1\}$ with $S^1$--fibers/orbits cut out by the family $x^ay^b=$constant; the other has local behaviour as $\{y=0\}$ in the same space.
-These two local Seifert neighbourhoods in $S^3$ are well--understood, they are guided by the continued fractions of $a/b$, respectively $b/a$.
+These two local Seifert neighbourhoods in $S^3$ are well--understood, they are guided by the continued fractions of $a/b$, respectively $b/a$. \ix{Hirzebruch--Jung continued fraction} \ix{Seifert manifold}

 Therefore, we get the following result: